ddagar2000/Python---Customer-Churn-Analysis/README.md

 o	Visualizations of monthly charges and tenure highlight the critical thresholds influencing churn behavior.

-5. Recommendations for Retention Strategies
+5. Recommendations for Retention Strategies:

 Based on the analysis, the following actions are recommended: